junxit/us-congress-code/title-16/chapter-1/sec-391d.md

 ### Change of Name

 Pub.
 L. 106–510, § 3(a)(2), Nov.
 13, 2000, 114 Stat.
-2363, provided that: “Any reference in any law (other than this Act [see Short Title of 2000 Act note set out under section 100101 of Title 54, National Park Service and Related Programs]), regulation, document, record, map, or other paper of the United States to ‘Hawaii Volcanoes National Park’ shall be considered a reference to ‘Hawaiʻi Volcanoes National Park’.”
+2363, provided that: “Any reference in any law (other than this Act [see Tables for classification]), regulation, document, record, map, or other paper of the United States to ‘Hawaii Volcanoes National Park’ shall be considered a reference to ‘Hawaiʻi Volcanoes National Park’.”